 For example, a mystery or crime novel might begin with the following sentence:

-When Meredith Wilson, finds her solitary life as a Montana forest ranger shattered by the discovery of the mangled body of a teenage hiker, she finds her life becomes a cat and mouse game where her life is hanging in the balance.
+When Meredith Wilson finds her solitary life as a Montana forest ranger shattered by the discovery of the mangled body of a teenage hiker, she finds her life becomes a game of cat and mouse, where her life is hanging in the balance.

 In a book of non-fiction, the first sentence may present a major argument to be discussed and the substance of the items under consideration.

 - The next section contains specific details about the development of events and tries to engage the readers’ attention and focus by attracting their curiosity.